BrianHanke/lentil-bhgc/README.md

 ### Lentil-BHGC

+July 30, 2024 update: I added a new Lentil Developer's Guide to help people looking to experiment with the Lentil code on their own.
+Enjoy!

 I started this repo to host Windows builds of Lentil for Arnold SDK 7.2.2.0+.

 I also created a new commercial version of Lentil-BHGC with tons of added value: